Glass Countertops Review & Buyer's Guide

 Recycled glass countertops are pretty durable resisting stains and scratches, but hot pans should not be set directly on the surface and etching from acidic foods and drinks can sometimes be a problem.

-Now that you have a good idea of the difference between solid glass and recycled glass, we’ll continue discussing pure glass surfaces.
+Now that you have a good idea of the difference between solid glass and recycled glass, I’ll continue discussing pure glass surfaces.

 White Glass Countertops